AzarRza/voice-perception-study-pilot/README.md

 ## What's in this repo

-`index.html` is the task itself, a single page, no build step needed.
+`index.html` and `demo2.html` are the two pilot versions of the task, each a single page, no build step needed.
-`audio/` holds the 9 audio clips used in the pilot, the 8 real trials plus 1 practice clip.
+`audio/` holds the clips used by the first version, plus a shared practice clip used by both versions.
+`audio2/` holds the clips used by the second version.

 ## How the site works